will-s-hart/UK-generation-times/README.md

 Scripts for producing the figures in our manuscript require the export_fig package to export the figure panels to pdf (freely available at https://github.com/altmany/export_fig).

-The script for producing the violin plots in Fig. 3 requires the Violinplot-Matlab package to run (freely available at https://github.com/bastibe/Violinplot-Matlab).
+Scripts for producing the figures that include violin plots require the Violinplot-Matlab package to run (freely available at https://github.com/bastibe/Violinplot-Matlab).